Welcome to Stevens Park

 The Kershaw Community Park Council (KCPC) organized in 2008 as a community group whose goal was to make Kershaw, SC's Stevens Park, "the place to be" for kids and families.
 The group became an official non-profit organization in 2010 and developed a Master Plan to overhaul the park.

 In the last decade, the board of directors, volunteers and donors are responsible for a number of wonderful additions to the park.
 Read about them in the "About the Park" section below.

-The KCPC also organizes Singing in the Park each April, Nature and Art Day in the Park each October, Lights in the Park each December and other family fun days throughout the year.
+The KCPC also organizes Singing in the Park, Family Fun Day in the Park, Nature & Art Day in the Park, Lights in the Park and other family fun days throughout the year.
 These events bring awareness to the park and provide entertainment and education to the community.

 In 2018, the KCPC led the way to building a new and improved "destination" playground!
 Welsh's Station Playground was completed in April of 2019, with help from grants, donations, fundraisers, and many volunteers.
 The playground is busy everyday and because of the unique design, it never gets old to the kids.

 Currently, the KCPC is focused on the extension and upgrades of the walking trails leading to the heart of the park, and the development of more environmental education opportunities within the park's natural areas.
 We are eager to provide more "nature learning" in this beautiful outdoor natural environment.